 The price of admission is your sincere desire to lend your voice and talents in transforming our education system into the very best this nation has to offer.
 The Education Town Hall is the intersection where parents, students, teachers, administrators, community members, policy makers and politicians can all meet to share stories, struggles, and solutions.
 If you feel that you haven’t had a voice before, please know that you do now.

-After years of weekly Education Town Hall broadcasts, the program shifted to new programming twice each month, with one week focused on local — DC, Maryland, Virginia — issues and one week focused nationally — the “BUS program,” which has been offered monthly in collaboration with BadAss Teachers, United Opt Out, and Save Our Schools March.
-Dr. Denisha Jones, who is local to DC but national in advocacy and scholarship, produces and often co-hosts these shows.
+After years of weekly Education Town Hall broadcasts, the program shifted to a twice/month schedule, with one week focused on local — DC, Maryland, Virginia — issues and one week focused nationally — the “BUS program,” which has been offered monthly in collaboration with BadAss Teachers, United Opt Out, and Save Our Schools March.
+Dr. Denisha Jones, who was local to DC but national in advocacy and scholarship, produced and often co-hosted these shows.
+Dr. Jones is now a professor for of future educators at Sarah Lawrence College.

 A monthly Education Town Hall focusing on local issues is now produced and co-hosted by Valerie Jablow, a DCPS parent and close follower of education in DC.
 Look for these programs using the “DC Area Education” category or looking here.